Chart Color Schemes

 Population

-Population growth drivers in Cairnlea are slightly above average based on AreaSearch's ranking of recent, and medium term trends
+Population growth drivers in Cairnlea are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Cairnlea's population was 10,038 as of the 2021 Census.
-By Nov 2025, it is estimated to be around 10,042, reflecting an increase of 4 people since the Census.
-This change is inferred from the ABS estimated resident population of 10,045 in June 2024 and address validation since the Census date.
-The population density as of Nov 2025 is around 2,277 persons per square kilometer.
-Over the past decade ending in Nov 2025, Cairnlea has shown a compound annual growth rate of 0.2%, outpacing its SA3 area.
-Overseas migration contributed approximately 66.1% of overall population gains during this period.
+Cairnlea's population, as per AreaSearch's analysis, stood at 10,045 as of February 2026.
+This figure reflects an increase of seven individuals since the 2021 Census, which recorded a population of 10,038.
+The change is inferred from the estimated resident population of 10,045 in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,277 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
+Over the past decade, Cairnlea exhibited resilient growth patterns with a compound annual growth rate of 0.2%, outperforming its SA3 area.
+Overseas migration contributed approximately 66.1% to overall population gains during recent periods.

 Frequently Asked Questions - Population